top of page

 I like the Victron controllers.
 They are easy to install, and wiring is very simple.
 With smart connected controllers, you can use their App to monitor the system, giving you voltage and amp-generated data.
 They also have tracking through real-time graphs, giving you data throughout the day.
 Essentially, they give you power consumption used against power generated.

 I always install a Victron MPPT Control.
 This is a small instrument that connects to the MPPT controller via a VE Cable you buy separately.
 This gives you the same data you get on the app, but as we all know, sometimes you don't get a signal on your phone and this will allow access at all times.
+Complete Battery Management Systems that incorporate an Inverter/Charger, Smart Solar MPPT Controller and GX device to integrate with the batteries are available like the Victron EasySolar

 Cables